waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Puzzle Logs & Navigational Failures
 ## A. Ilex Forest Farfetch'd Puzzle
 *   **Objective:** Herd the Farfetch'd to the apprentice at (7, 28).
 *   **Puzzle Mechanics (Confirmed):** The puzzle is a scripted sequence.
-Interaction from a specific direction or stepping on specific tiles is required for each step.
+Interaction from a specific direction or stepping on specific trigger tiles is required for each step.
 An incorrect interaction can cause a partial or full reset.
     *   **Full Reset:** Returns Farfetch'd to start (29, 22).
     *   **Partial Reset:** Can return Farfetch'd to a previous step in the sequence.
 *   **Known Correct Sequence:**
     *   **Step 1:** Interact from West at (28, 22) -> Moves bird from (29, 22) to (28, 31).
     *   **Step 2:** Interact from South at (28, 32) -> Moves bird from (28, 31) to (15, 25).
-    *   **Step 3 (Confirmed):** Stepping on the twig pile at (15, 27) causes the Farfetch'd at (15, 25) to move.
-Its new location is currently unknown.
+    *   **Step 3 (Confirmed):** Stepping on the trigger tile (a regular FLOOR tile) at (14, 27) and then at (15, 27) caused the Farfetch'd to move from (15, 25), clearing the path.
+The puzzle is solved by stepping on specific coordinates, not by interacting with non-existent 'twig pile' objects.
 *   **Confirmed Reset Trigger:** Interacting from the East at (21, 24) at the wrong time causes a full puzzle reset.

 # VI.
 System Alert Verifications & Alternative Hypotheses